 We ran through another cattle guard as we neared the CA Highway 124 crossing.

-We had flagman at all the road crossings we would be crossing today like here at the CA Highway 124 crossing.
+There were flagmen at all the road crossings we would be crossing today, such as the one here at the CA Highway 124 crossing.

 The speeders then took the next curve before they separated as we headed up the Amador Central Railroad.